 It’s important to understand the complexity of your case.
 Nursing homes will go to great lengths to deny or cover up any wrongdoing on their part.
 Furthermore, you may be up against a nursing home’s attorney who will find loopholes to take advantage of.

 When this happens, families of nursing home abuse victims are not only left without the support and financial compensation they need, the offender may continue to abuse other residents.
 That’s why you will need a highly skilled Alabama nursing home abuse attorney on your side who is ahead of the curve.

 At Shuttlesworth Law Firm LLC, our knowledgeable and compassionate legal team will aggressively investigate the source of abuse and gather the evidence we need to support your claim.

+During your free consultation, we can review the details of your case, answer your questions, and let you know how a lawyer might be able to help you with a possible lawsuit.
 Contact us today to schedule a free case evaluation with a nursing home abuse lawyer, or call our Birmingham office at 205-322-1411.